 Hate crimes are reported to the DCSS, Campus Officials, and other law enforcement agencies.
 A hate crime is defined as a crime committed that is intentionally directed at a person or persons selected on the basis of actual or perceived race, gender, religion, sexual orientation, ethnicity, or disability.
-Please note: these are all activities reported, not necessarily actual incidents.
-Campus Crime and Security at Postsecondary Education Institutions ope.ed.gov/security • Ocean County College's OPE ID Number 00262400
+Please note: These are all activities reported, not necessarily actual incidents.
+To learn more and search statistics yourself, visit the Campus Crime and Security at Postsecondary Education Institutions home page at ope.ed.gov/security